adamontherun/EmbedlyWithBlocks/README.md

 - Queries returns fully hydrated objects instead of dictionaries.
 - All available service method options can be specified by using constant strings declared in a header file.

 ###Installation
+####Using CocoaPods
+add `pod 'EmbedlyWithBlocks'` to your Podfile

+####Without Cocoapods
-Drag the EmbedlyWithBlocks folder into your project.
-In your app delegate's - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions method, add the following:
+Drag the Classes folder into your project.

+In AppDelegate.m #import "EmbedlyClient.h"

+In the app delegate's
+`- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions`
+method, add the following:
-`[EmbedlyClient sharedClient].APIKey = @"YOURAPIKEY";`
+`[EmbedlyClient sharedClient].APIKey = @"YOURAPIKEY";` (Be certain to include your own API key!)
 ###Usage
- In the file you want to use the library, #import "EmbedlyClient.h"
+ Wherever you want to use the library, add `#import "EmbedlyClient.h"` to your .m file

 #####To query the Extract API with one URL

- If you want to pass any optional Query Arguments, create an NSDictionary using the strongly typed keys found in the EmbedlyExtract.h file.
+Configure any optional Query Arguments you want to pass by creating an NSDictionary using the NSString const keys found in the EmbedlyExtract.h file.
 For example:

 `NSDictionary *attributes = @{ kExtractAttributeChars : @140 };`

-Then call  - (void)fetchExtractForURL:(NSString *)requestedURL attributes:(NSDictionary *)attributes completion:(EmbedlyClientFetchExtractCompletionHandler)completion; with the URL to send to Embed.ly.
+Then call the method  `- (void)fetchExtractForURL:(NSString *)requestedURL attributes:(NSDictionary *)attributes completion:(EmbedlyClientFetchExtractCompletionHandler)completion;`
 ```
  [[EmbedlyClient sharedClient] fetchExtractForURL:@"http://www.vice.com/read/an-afternoon-inside-the-worlds-only-bunny-museum"
                                              attributes:attributes